-In 2016, 3,450 people were killed in traffic accidents involving a distracted driver, according to the U.S. Department of Transportation.
-That number represents 9 percent of all 37,461 traffic fatalities that year, which is the most recent year for which distraction data is available.
+In 2016, traffic accidents involving a distracted driver resulted in the deaths of 3,450 people, according to the U.S. Department of Transportation.
+That number represents 9 percent of all 37,41 traffic fatalities that year.

 This information comes from a recent survey of over 2,000 consumers and executives for the 2019 Travelers Risk Index by Travelers Companies.
 The survey examined the frequency of distracted driving behaviors and attitudes toward reducing them.

-The Travelers Risk Index found that the surveyed drivers were engaging in some behind-the-wheel activities that seem incredibly distracting:
+The Travelers Risk Index found that the surveyed drivers engaged in some behind-the-wheel activities that seem incredibly distracting:

-- 44 percent of drivers admitted typing texts or emails
+- 44 percent of drivers admitted to typing texts or emails;

-- 22 percent admitted taking photos or recording videos
+- 22 percent admitted to taking photos or recording videos;

 What can we do to reduce distracted driving?